niekwit/pyseqtools/README.md

 D21SORT;D21LIB
 D8SORT,D21SORT;D8LIB,D21LIB
 ```
 	The first line is the header line (test;sample).
 Each following line contains a unique sample comparison: test sample name(s);control sample name(s)
 	The sample names should be the same as the fastq files, but wihout the fastq.gz/fq.gz file extension.
 Multiple samples can be grouped when seperated with a comma (see example).
 	In the `MAGeCK` output file scores for depletion and enrichment which will correspond to depletion/enrichment of sgRNAs against genes in the test sample compared to the control sample.

 2. `rename.config` file.
-This contains information for renaming fastq file before analyis (optional):
+This contains information for renaming fastq files before analyis (optional):
 ```
 SLX-20801.DNAA002.H55VLDRX2.s_2.r_1.fq.gz;D8LIB.fq.gz
 SLX-20801.DNAA004.H55VLDRX2.s_2.r_1.fq.gz;D8SORT.fq.gz